hgrsd/rusty_stream/README.md

 # Stream

-A set of traits for reading from and writing to a stream store, together with an in-memory implentation.
+A set of traits for reading from and writing to a stream store, together with an in-memory implementation.
 This project is mostly academic.

 # Todo
 - [ ] Categories